Orange Beach, Alabama

 Orange Beach is a resort city in Baldwin County, Alabama, United States.
 The population was 8,095 at the 2020 census.
 According to 2023 census estimates, the city is estimated to have a population of 8,534.

 Geography

 Orange Beach is located on Perdido Key along the Gulf of Mexico, and is the easternmost community on Alabama's Gulf Coast, with the community of Perdido Key, Florida bordering it to the east.
 The city of Gulf Shores is to the west.

 According to the United States Census Bureau, the city has a total area of 15.931 sqmi, of which 14.716 sqmi is land and 1.215 sqmi is water.

 Climate

 Orange Beach has a humid subtropical climate, with mild-to-warm winters, and hot and humid summers.
+The climate is very similar to that of nearby Pensacola, Florida, as well as elsewhere in the Florida panhandle.